dguerri/random-tech-stuff/Stress and burnout/index.md

 > One big lesson I learned is that when it comes to stress, it's of uttermost importance to separate _stress itself_ from the _stressors_.

-Stressors are the cause of stress but, surprisingly enough, most of the time are not the first thing we need to tackle.
+Stressors are the cause of stress, but most of the time are not the first thing we need to tackle.
+This may sound strange, but let me explain.

 One reason is that managing stress first will make us more lucid, and will allow us to be better at identifying the root causes for it.

 Another reason is that sometimes stressors cannot be eliminated.
 We might be just stuck in stress-activating situations.

-Think about your work, where you have recurrent challenges: presentations, performance reviews, some hard cross-functional relationships...
-Maybe all that adds to other stressful situations we live outside the office.
+Think about your work, where you have recurrent challenges: presentations, performance reviews, some hard cross-functional relationships.

-Trying to adjust to a post-pandemic lockdown, or having a baby to raise, come immediately to my mind...
+I'm pretty sure all of that adds to the stress we face outside the office.
+Trying to adjust to a post-pandemic lockdown, or having a baby to raise, come immediately to my mind.

 ## First, deal with stress itself